seanredmond/heniautos/README.md

 `heniautos` (Greek for ["the span of a year"](https://logeion.uchicago.edu/%E1%BC%90%CE%BD%CE%B9%CE%B1%CF%85%CF%84%CF%8C%CF%82)) generates examples of _possible_ Athenian calendars for any given year, ancient or modern, and provides some features for exploring the calendar and working with calendar equations. `heniautos` is hopefully useful for:

 * Learning about and teaching the ancient Athenian Calendar
 * Following along with often complex discussions of ancient dating event in ancient Greek hsitory
 * Just having fun with questions like "When would the City Dionysia be this year, if it was still being held."

-While what A. W. Gomme wrote in 1970[^1] is still true today—"It does not seem easy at the present time to make any statement about the Athenian calendar which is both significant and undisputed"—there are a few principalson which the Athenian calendar functioned that are certain:
+While what A. W. Gomme wrote in 1970 (Gomme, 1945-1981,) 4.264) is still true today—"It does not seem easy at the present time to make any statement about the Athenian calendar which is both significant and undisputed"—there are a few principalson which the Athenian calendar functioned that are certain:

 * It was
   [lunisolar](https://en.wikipedia.org/wiki/Lunisolar_calendar),